-HYZON has developed advanced cathode catalysts in-house and uses innovative functionalized ionomers and nanoengineered microporous layers to reduce the Pt loading in the cathode catalyst layer.
+HYZON has developed advanced cathode catalysts in-house and uses innovative functionalized ionomers and nanoengineered microporous layers to reduce the Platinum loading in the cathode catalyst layer.
 It is also developing novel membrane stabilizers to improve membrane lifetime without any trade off in performance or durability.
-By integrating these new capabilities, HYZON’s MEA outperformed the best-in-class third party catalyst in cell reversal tolerance by a factor of 1.6, highlighting the potential for enhanced freeze start-up capability.
+By integrating these new capabilities, tests have shown HYZON’s MEA outperformed the best-in-class third party catalyst in cell reversal tolerance by a factor of 1.6, highlighting the potential for enhanced freeze start-up capability.

 Breakthroughs in high performance, advanced Membrane Electrode Assemblies (MEAs)

 HYZON’s unique metallic plate development came from the founding team’s deep engineering design and materials innovation knowledge.
 Surface engineered plates with advanced coating technology, integrated with superior nano materials, offer excellent durability against chemical and electrochemical corrosion.
 Advancement in producing such thin, high functional metallic bipolar plates integrated with advanced MEAs resulted in HYZON being capable of manufacturing the world’s highest-powered fuel cell stacks (6kW/l as recorded by third party test authorities).

 With HYZON’s materials and engineering design advancements having aided considerably to produce high power-density fuel cell stacks, the stack operating strategy through system control will complement the materials advancement for the long life of HYZON’s Hydrogen fuel cell vehicles.